tjleizeng/Draw-Csv-in-Arcgis/instruction/readme.md

-This directory store the instruction of configuration.
+This directory stores the instruction of configuration.